Association québécoise Plaidoyer-Victimes

 Home > Resources

-This directory includes dozens of links to resources that can help victims of criminal acts and those close to them and guide them through the various procedures.
+This directory includes dozens of links to resources that can help persons who are victims of criminal offenses and those close to them and guide them through the various procedures.
 These resources include public agencies, government departments and provincial and national community organizations.
 Their websites provide a description of their mandates and the main services they offer.

 • 24/7 Resources